johanseaxis/acap-native-sdk-examples/reproducible-acap/README.md

 The following build steps are to show the reproducibility and not how a real application would be built.

-Standing in your working directory run the following commands:
+Standing in your working directory follow the commands below:

 > [!IMPORTANT]
 > *Depending on the network you are connected to,